viant/bqtail/tail/README.md

    * **Criteria** optional criteria added where coping data from temp to dest without Split option
    * **CopyMethod** control transient to dest table data copy with one of the following
         - COPY (BigQueryCopyJob),
-        - QUERY (BigQueryQueryJob with destination table)
+        - QUERY (BigQueryQueryJob with SELECT FROM and destination table)
         - DML(BigQueryQueryJob with INSERT AS SELECT DML)

         When transformation options is used or transient template has extra column that not exists in destination